 5. If you are sick, isolate yourself, stay home, and contact a medical professional.

 If you are sick, you should try to isolate yourself from the rest of your family within your residence as best as you can.
 If you have questions about whether you qualify or should get a coronavirus test, you should call 2-1-1 in Central Iowa, call your primary care team and/or consider calling Iowa Department of Public Health.
 Don’t just walk into a clinic or emergency room — call first so that they can give you the best advice — which might be to go to a drive-through testing center with TestIowa or a virtual visit on video or phone.
 Of course, if it is an emergency call 911.

 Current Closings & Event Cancellations, as well as, Adjusted Store Hours in the Des Moines Area:

-Governor Reynolds declared a “State of Public Health Disaster Emergency” on March 17th, which has been updated on March 22nd, 26th and April 2nd.
-This declaration means the following facilities are closed until April 30th, with the noted exceptions:
+Governor Reynolds declared a “State of Public Health Disaster Emergency” on March 17th, which has been updated on March 22nd, 26th, April 2nd, 6th, May 7th, May 13th, May 20th, May 26th, June 10th and June 25th.

 Food Bank of Iowa – Food Bank of Iowa operations are continuing uninterrupted as need grows.
 And, they are still in need of donations and volunteers.